dng24/intl-iot/model/model_details.md

 Output files contain the following columns:

-- First column - The frame number.
+- `frame_num` - The frame number.
-- Second column - The Unix time of when the frame was captured.
+- `ts` - The Unix time of when the frame was captured.
-- Third column - The time difference in seconds between the current and previous frame.
+- `ts_delta` - The time difference in seconds between the current and previous frame.
-- Fourth column - The protocols in the frame.
-- Fifth column - The number of bytes in the frame.
+- `frame_len` - The number of bytes in the frame.
-- Sixth column - The source Ethernet MAC address.
-- Seventh column - The destination Ethernet MAC address.
-- Eighth column - The source IP address.
+- `ip_src` - The source IP address.
-- Ninth column - The destination IP address.
+- `ip_dst` - The destination IP address.
-- Tenth column - The source TCP port.
-- Eleventh column - The destination TCP port.
-- Twelfth column - The host name.
-- Thirteenth column - The source UDP port.
-- Fourteenth column - The destination UDP port.
+- `host` - The hostname of the destination IP address, if one exists.

 ### src/3_9_get_features.py